Follow Your Heart: Kayaking the Weeki Wachee River

 - To reach the kayak outfitters, drive thru the Weeki Wachee Springs State Park parking lot.
 The entrance to the paddle launch is to the rear of the parking area.

-- Kayak and paddle-board rentals are $40 with return shuttle from Roger’s Park included.
-Your rental is only for 4-hours.
+- Kayak and paddle-board rentals start at $32 with return shuttle from park takeout included.
+Your rental is only for 2-hours.
 They will charge an overage of $50 per hour per rental if you are late.
 Plan accordingly- don’t be late!
-The river takes 3-hours to float.

 - They only allow 280 people onto the river each day.
 This is their way of crowd control.
 Even if you have your own kayak/canoe/SUP, you must reserve your spot or wait for an open one (this does not apply if you launch from Roger’s Park).

-- It costs $10 to launch your own watercraft (kayak/canoe/SUP).
-They will not haul your personal kayak back, but you can get a person-only $5 shuttle back to the park to get your car.
-Good if you are with a group or another person with whom you can leave your kayaks at Roger’s, but not so good if you are alone.
+- It costs $6 to launch your own watercraft (kayak/canoe/SUP).
+They will not haul your personal kayak back from the in-park takeout site, but you can get a person-only $4 shuttle back to the launch site to get your car.

 - You must reserve your rental or launch time at 352.597.8484.